-Reach the end zone with Virginia529°
+Reach the end zone with Virginia529

-The Official College Savings Plan of 7//
+The Official College Savings Plan of V

 Call 1-888-567-0540 or visit Virginia529.com to obtain all program materials.
 Read them carefully before investing.
-An investor should consider the investment objectives, risks, charges, and expenses of the programs before investing.
+An investor should consider the investment objectives, risks, charges, and expenses of the programs before investing For non-Virginia residents: other states may sponsor a 529 plan that offers tax or other benefits not available through Virginia529. © 2017 Virginia College Savings Plan.
+All Rights Reserved.